-The deregulation movement of the 20th century had substantial economic effects and engendered substantial controversy.
+The deregulation movement of the 20 th century had substantial economic effects and engendered substantial controversy.
 The movement towards greater reliance on market forces has been closely related to the growth of economic and institutional globalization between 1950 and 2010.
 There are a significant number of risks associated with economic liberalization and deregulation which may require some forms of protection against the distortion of the market but continues to encourage competition.
-Regulation can play an important role in, but not exclusive to, the following situation:
+Much of the analysis of the effects of market change has inevitably focused on domestic liberalizations, with a particular emphasis on the post-1978 US market.